Pickfair: Haunted Hollywood History

 Ending on a Lighter Note

 On one particularly hot day, Fairbanks noticed an aristocratic Englishman with a familiar face walking along the road as he was driving home to Pickfair.
 He stopped the car and offered him a ride, which the stranger accepted.
-Unable to remember the man’s name, Fairbanks invited him in for a drink, and during the course of the conversation, Fairbanks tried to elicit some clues as to this man’s identity.
+Unable to remember the man’s name, Fairbanks invited him in for a drink, and during the conversation, Fairbanks tried to elicit some clues as to this man’s identity.

 The Englishman seemed to know the home intimately.
 When Fairbanks’ secretary entered the room he whispered to him: